Jmo-101/c4_first_deployment/ReadmeDoc.md

+# Workflow Documentation

+## 1. GitHub

-#Downloaded files from github repository
+- Downloaded files from GitHub repository
-#Uploaded files into new github repo
+- Uploaded files into a new GitHub repository

+## 2. Jenkins

-#Logged into Jenkins server and created a pipeline
+- Logged into Jenkins and created a new pipeline
-#Created a pipeline using this new repository
+- Created a new pipeline using a new repository
-#Had to generate a Github token to add as credentials
+- Generated a new GitHub repository token for Jenkins credentials
-#Saved credentials to the pipeline
+- Saved credentials and ran the pipeline.
+Success

-#Ran pipeline and it was successful
-#Created elastic beanstalk permissions
+## 3. Elastic Beanstalk

+- Created Elastic Beanstalk permissions
-#Created IAM permissions
+- Created IAM permissions
-#Went into beanstalk to create an application based off the Github Repository
+- Went into Elastic Beanstalk to create an application based on the GitHub repository
-#Made sure to upload the Github repository to the beanstalk applications
+- Made sure to upload the GitHub repository to the Beanstalk application
-#Added an availability zone to the application
+- Added an availability zone to the application

-#Deployed the application but got an error
+## 4. Troubleshooting

+- Ran into a problem while deploying the application
-#After troubleshooting noticed it was an error on the zip file
+- After troubleshooting, noticed it was an error on my part regarding the zip file
-#Had to open up the zip file and rezipped it entirely
-#Created a V2 of the application
-#Included line 12
-#Deployed the application and it ran successfully.
+- Created a v2 deployment with a new zipped file, and it ran successfully